Why are we often sold out?

 Well yes, absolutely.

-Which doesn't mean we don't do anything.
+Which does not mean that we do nothing.

 This does not prevent us from taking risks when they are measured.

-“Why don’t you do some restocking?”
+“Why don’t you restock?”

 As long as we don't end up with a large stock of sweaters in the middle of August, and shorts as October approaches.